-5.3.
+4.4.
 Penalties & Devaluations Applicable To Figures In Programmes 1, 2, 3 and 4

-It is assumed by a Judge that a contestant is going to fly a perfect figure, therefore he/she starts with the grade of 10 and proceeds to downgrade this mark (a) by fixed values as prescribed herein, and (b) by further values in conformity with the Judging Criteria in Section B.
+It is assumed by a Judge that a contestant is going to fly a perfect figure, therefore he/she starts with the grade of 10 and proceeds to downgrade this mark (a) by fixed values as prescribed herein, and (b) by further values in conformity with the Judging Criteria in Appendix B.

-5.3.1.
+4.4.1.
 Downgrades

-- 5.3.1.1.
-The absence of a distinct horizontal start or finish to a figure will reduce the mark by 1 point in each case for each figure affected. - 5.3.1.2.
-At the initiation or completion of every figure, each deviation from a wings level, horizontal flight path and from a heading parallel to the relevant box axis, in accordance with paragraph B.6.1.1, will attract a reduction of 0.5 point per 2.5° of deviation, 1 point per 5° of deviation. - 5.3.1.3.
-As there is no "free" space between figures (5.1.2.4) any reduction applied in accordance with 5.3.1.2 must also apply as an error at the start of the subsequent figure. - 5.3.1.4.
-All deviations from the correct geometry (plane of flight, direction of flight, angle of bank), and for deviations from the proper flight path or the proper attitude (as appropriate), the mark will be reduced by 1 point per 5° deviation. - 5.3.1.5.
+- 4.4.1.1.
+The absence of a distinct horizontal start or finish to a figure will reduce the mark by 1 point in each case for each figure affected. - 4.4.1.2.
+At the initiation or completion of every figure, each deviation from a wings level, horizontal flight path and from a heading parallel to the relevant box axis, in accordance with paragraph B.6.1.1, will attract a reduction of 0.5 point per 2.5° of deviation, 1 point per 5° of deviation. - 4.4.1.3.
+As there is no "free" space between figures (4.1.4.3) any reduction applied in accordance with 4.4.1.2 must also apply as an error at the start of the subsequent figure. - 4.4.1.4.
+All deviations from the correct geometry (plane of flight, direction of flight, angle of bank), and for deviations from the proper flight path or the proper attitude (as appropriate), the mark will be reduced by 1 point per 5° deviation. - 4.4.1.5.
 Over-rotating a roll and rolling the wings back again must be penalised by 1 point per 5° of over-rotation, even if the correct geometry is resumed afterwards, and no matter how quickly the correction is made.
-The same provisions apply when, at the end of a loop or part-loop, the aircraft's nose is pitched beyond the desired line and then brought back again. - 5.3.1.6.
+The same provisions apply when, at the end of a loop or part-loop, the aircraft's nose is pitched beyond the desired line and then brought back again. - 4.4.1.6.
 If within a figure two or more lines have to be of the same length, the basis for judging is the first line flown.
-Any observed variation must be penalised by reducing the marks in accordance with paragraphs B.8.1.6 and B.8.1.7. - 5.3.1.7.
-Slow rolls flown in combination with a turn (family 2) or loop (family 7.4.1 7.4.2) must be smoothly continuous: i.e. there must not be any change in the rate of roll from beginning to end. - 5.3.1.8.
+Any observed variation must be penalised by reducing the marks in accordance with paragraphs B.8.1.6 and B.8.1.7. - 4.4.1.7.
+Slow rolls flown in combination with a turn (family 2) or loop (family 7.4.1 7.4.2) must be smoothly continuous: i.e. there must not be any change in the rate of roll from beginning to end. - 4.4.1.8.
 Marking criteria for combinations of rolls with turns and loops will include the even integration of the rolls within the figure.
-Specific downgrades for rolling turns are noted in paragraph B.9.3. - 5.3.1.9.
-If the total of downgrades in this section leads to a value lower than the score of 0.5, a valid mark of 0.0 will be given to the figure.
+Specific downgrades for rolling turns are noted in paragraph B.9.3., while specific downgrades for turns in loops are noted in paragraph B.9.10.3. - 4.4.1.9.
+If the total of downgrades in this section leads to a value lower than the score of 0.5, a numerical zero (0.0) will be given to the figure.
+The judge should summarize the reasons for applying the numerical zero.

-5.3.2.
+4.4.2.
 Perception Zero